Austria: Sports

 Besides football, Austria also has professional national leagues for most major team sports, including the Austrian Hockey League for ice hockey, Österreichische Basketball Bundesliga for basketball and the Austrian Football League for American football.
 Horseback riding is also popular; the famed Spanish Riding School of Vienna is located in Vienna.

-Niki Lauda is a former Formula One driver who was three times F1 World Champion, winning in 1975, 1977 and 1984.
+Niki Lauda was a Formula One driver who was three times F1 World Champion, winning in 1975, 1977 and 1984.
 He is currently the only driver to have been champion for both Ferrari and McLaren, the sport's two most successful constructors.
-Other known Austrian F1 drivers are for example Gerhard Berger and Jochen Rindt.
-Austria also hosts F1 races (Austrian Grand Prix); now held at Red Bull Ring, in the past also at Österreichring and Zeltweg Airfield.
+Other known Austrian F1 drivers include Gerhard Berger and Jochen Rindt.
+Austria also hosts F1 races (Austrian Grand Prix); now held at the Red Bull Ring, in the past also at the Österreichring and the Zeltweg Airfield.

-Thomas Muster is a former tennis player and one of the greatest clay courters of all time.
-He won the 1995 French Open and in 1996 he was ranked number 1 in the ATP ranking.
+Thomas Muster is a former tennis player and was one of the world's leading clay court players in the 1990s.
+He won the 1995 French Open and in 1996 was ranked number 1 in the ATP ranking.
 2020 US Open winner Dominic Thiem is also another prominent tennis player having been as high as world number 3 and also been in the finals of the French Open and Australian Open.
 Other well known Austrian tennis players include Horst Skoff and Jürgen Melzer.

 Sport played a significant role in developing national consciousness and boosting national self-confidence in the early years of the Second Republic after World War II, through events such as the Tour of Austria cycle race and through sporting successes such as the national football team's run to third at the 1954 World Cup and the performances of Toni Sailer and the rest of the "Kitzbühel Miracle Team" in the 1950s.